-Figure 2.6: Fitting a model in scikit-learn
+Output:

+Out[14]:LogisticRegression(C=0.1, solver='liblinear')

 That's all there is to it!
-Once your data is prepared, fitting a model almost seems like an afterthought here.
+Once the data is prepared and the model is specified, fitting the model almost seems like an afterthought.
 Of course, we are ignoring all the important options and what they mean right now.
 But, technically speaking, fitting a model is very easy in terms of the code.
-You can see that the output of this cell just prints the options again.
+You can see that the output of this cell just prints the same options we’ve already seen.
 While we have not returned anything from the fitting procedure aside from this output, a very important change has taken place.
 The my_new_lr model object is now a trained model.
 We say that this change happened in place since no new object was created; the existing object, my_new_lr, has been modified.
 This is similar to modifying a DataFrame in place.
 We can now use our trained model to make predictions on new features, that the model has never "seen" before.
 Let's try the next 10 rows from the EDUCATION feature.

 We can select and view these features using a new variable, new_X: